 Many species breed just once then die.

-Histioteuthis boniellii, the Umbrella squid, below is found in the Atlantic and Indian Oceans, and in the Mediterranean Sea at 400 - 500 m deep.
+Histioteuthis boniellii, the Umbrella squid, above, is found in the Atlantic and Indian Oceans, and in the Mediterranean Sea at 400 - 500 m deep.
 Its eyes are of different sizes, and it is thought that it uses the larger eye to look up, while the smaller eye can detect the glow and flashes of light emitted from light organs on other animals.
 Its own smaller eye is ringed by light-emitting cells, so could be used rather like a search light.
 This squid is preyed on by whales.

-On the right is the vampire squid, Vampyroteuthis infernalis.
+Aboveis the vampire squid, Vampyroteuthis infernalis.
 It lives in tropical and sub-tropical oceans in water between 700 - 3 500 m deep, and is purple/black in colour.
 It has light emitting organs (photophores) on its body, eyes and tentacles.
 Its arms are joined by a web of skin.

 It is a very fast swimmer, and feeds on copepods, prawns and Cnidarians.
 Its Latin name translates as "vampire squid from hell"!
-More recently it has been compared to bankers.
+More recently this squid has been compared to bankers.
 This, I feel, is unfair to the squid.
 It is true that both eat prawns, but only one has managed the seemingly difficult task of eating our future prawns, and getting us to pay for them as well.
 Prawns today, prawns tomorrow (apologies to Lewis Carroll).
 Any bankers who disagree can do so through the donation page.